schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Formative Boasting

-A heart literacy teacher talks a actress at a beneficent doorway.
+A heart literacy teacher talks an actress at a beneficent doorway.

 ## Intermission